 Vice President, Sales and Customer Service

-Karen is the latest addition to the leadership team, joining the company in 2014.
+Karen joined the company in 2014.
 She brings a long track record of success in technical sales and sales management.
 Most recently, Karen was V.P.
 Sales at A. Schulman Custom Compounding, a $2 billion global manufacturer of custom engineered thermoplastic resins, performance-enhancing concentrates and specialty filled compounds.
 Prior to that, she spent 12 years at Axsun Technologies as Director of Sales.
 There she had global responsibility to first develop channel monitors for telecommunications, and then to develop new markets for NIR spectroscopy and for selling optical coherence tomography for medical imaging.
 Subsequently, the company was sold to Volcano Corporation.
 Earlier in her career, Karen had various sales and marketing roles at Active Control Experts (purchased by Cymer) and Lasertron and started out at DSM Engineering Plastics.
 Karen graduated from the University of Lowell with a B.S. in Plastics Engineering and received an M.B.A. from Northeastern University.

 Senior Vice President, Operations